PurpleCoder-23/ML-FROM-SCRATCH/README.md

 You’ll see how to:

 * Create and visualize a dataset
-* Implement a loss function
+* Define the model and hypothesis function
-* Apply gradient descent to update parameters
+* Implement the training loop
-* Train the model across epochs
+* Update parameters iteratively
-* Evaluate performance using MAE, RMSE, and R²
+* Make predictions
-* Visualize the loss curve
+* Evaluate the model's performance
-* Compare results with scikit-learn
+* Visualize training progress and results
-* Compare loss curves between both approaches
+* Compare results with prebuilt library implementations